(Maine Public photo by Steve Mistler, read story here)

 Last week, Governor Janet Mills signed the ‘Death with Dignity’ bill into law, allowing adult terminally ill Maine residents who meet certain qualifications, and who have been determined by the person’s attending physician to be suffering from a terminal disease, to make a request for medication that will hasten their death.
 In enacting the law, Maine joins California, Colorado, Hawaii, Oregon, Vermont, Washington, New Jersey and the District of Columbia in legalizing what is commonly known as “medically-assisted suicide” or “death with dignity.”

-It’s a topic Mainers have been hearing about, and Attorney Rachel Sears has compiled a comprehensive overview of the Death with Dignity Act.
+It’s a topic Mainers have been hearing about, and we’ve compiled a comprehensive overview of the Death with Dignity Act.

 Under the Act, the patient’s attending physician plays a central role.
 The physician is responsible for: